Kraligor/MarlinVyper_donotuse/README.md

 Modified bugfix-2.1.x version for use in Anycubic Vyper printers.
 The settings are mostly similar to those of the [Vyper Community Edition 6.1d](https://github.com/rommulaner/Anycubic_Vyper_MB_CE_6.1d) firmware.

+By default Linear Advance is disabled.
+If you want to enable it comment out `#DEFINE VYPER_JERK` and uncomment `//#DEFINE VYPER_LA` in `Configuration.h` before compiling.

 In order to use this firmware you need to flash your LCD with the files found in the official [Example Configurations](https://github.com/MarlinFirmware/Configurations/tree/import-2.1.x/config/examples/AnyCubic/Vyper).
 Unfortunately porting the Community Edition LCD settings to 2.1.x would require a ton of work; modifying the stock Marlin LCD firmware even more so, since DGUS displays are a pain to work with.
 As a result not all enabled features are accessible/configurable via LCD, so using a USB host control software like [Pronterface](https://github.com/kliment/Printrun/releases) or [Octoprint](https://github.com/OctoPrint/OctoPrint) is highly recommended.

 Make sure to tune your hotend and bed PID settings for your commonly used temperatures:

-Hotend (change 210 to whatever temperature that makes sense to you): `M303 E0 C8 S210`
+- Hotend (replace 230 with your temp): `M303 E0 C8 S230`

-Bed (change 60 to whatever temperature that makes sense to you): `M303 E-1 C8 S60`
+- Bed (replace 110 with your temp): `M303 E-1 C8 S110`

-Make sure to calibrate your E-steps.
+Make sure to calibrate your E-steps, although the default value of `420` might be correct since it is both set in CE6.1d and the result of my manual calibration.

+If Linear Advanced is enabled make sure to configure it as well, as the default k-value is 0.